01 of 07

 Hearst Castle: Evening Tours

-Hearst Castle is open year round, but in the spring, they host Special evening tours.
+Hearst Castle is open year round, but in the spring, they host special evening tours.
 Visitors get a chance to see the castle lit up as if for a big, fancy party.
-Docents dress in period costume posing as guests.
-I think it's the best time to see the castle looking like it might have when Mr. Hearst was there.
+Docents dress in period costume and pose as guests.
+Those tours are the best way to see the castle looking like it might have when Mr. Hearst lived there.

-Besides all that, spring weather brings clear skies, and your view of the ocean will be less fog-filled.
+Besides all that, spring weather brings clear skies, and your view of the ocean from the hilltop will be less fog-filled than during the summer.
 You can also get a jump on summer crowds by going earlier in the year.

 03 of 07